Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

   - `display_name`, optional, is the display name for the thread participant.
   - `share_history_time`, optional, time from which the chat history is shared with the participant.

-A `list(tuple(ChatThreadParticipant, CommunicationError))` is returned.
+A `list(tuple(ChatThreadParticipant, ChatError))` is returned.
 When participant is successfully added, an empty list is expected.
 In case of an error encountered while adding participant, the list is populated with the failed participants along with the error that was encountered.